department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

 * WomensHealth

-The response includes the overall eligibility decision and the individual details (patient address, eligibility codes, nearby facilities, etc.) that were used to compute it.
+The response includes the overall eligibility decision and the individual details (patient address, eligibility codes, nearby facilities, PACT status, etc.) that were used to compute it.

 Sample request: